GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_geodata_concept.md

 name: geodata example
 width: 750px
 ---
-A data table in Microsoft Excel with geographic information
+A data table in Microsoft Excel with geographic information.
+(Source: BRC)
 ```

 {numref}`example_geometric_vs_attribute_view` shows the same dataset displayed both as its geometric representation and as an attribute table.